enthought/edge-examples/.dev/base-files/DEVELOPING.md

 Running ``python -m ci container publish`` will push your app to the appropriate Docker registry.
-Be sure you are logged in (``docker login <registry>``) before attempting.  **Before publishing, you should run preflight checks as described later in this document**.
+Be sure you are logged in (``docker login <registry>``) before attempting.  **Before publishing, you should run preflight checks as described later in this document.**

 ### Bundle rebuild